Can

 (except handle) get very hot.
 Don't touch the hot areas.
 The areas

-that get hot usually have a warning note on them.
+that get hot may have a warning note on them.
 The smoke that

 comes out of the nozzle is fairly hot and it is always advisable